gustavooferreira/wcrawler/README.md

-  -r, --retry uint        retry requests when they timeout (default 2) -z, --stayinsubdomain   follow links only in the same subdomain -t, --timeout uint      HTTP requests timeout in seconds (default 10) -w, --workers uint      number of workers making concurrent requests (default 100)
+  -r, --retry uint        retry requests when they timeout (default 2) -z, --stayinsubdomain   follow links only in the same subdomain -t, --timeout uint      HTTP requests timeout in seconds (default 10) -m, --treemode          doesn't add links which would point back to known nodes -w, --workers uint      number of workers making concurrent requests (default 100)
 ```